|Bendetson Hall is the office of undergraduate admissions at Tufts University. (Photo credit: Wikipedia)|

 I have little trouble with most anti-discrimination laws, including those that list religion alongside variables such as race, ethnicity, gender, sexual orientation, disability, age, etc. An atheist employer should not legally be able to fire a Christian employee solely on the basis of that person's religion.
-To do so would be discrimination, and I agree that this is wrong.
-Of course, I also expect that this applies to Christian employers firing atheists, Muslims, etc.
+To do so would be discrimination.
+Of course, I'd expect this applies to Christian employers firing atheists, Muslims, etc.

 Before you dismiss such questions as absurd, consider this post from Austin Cline which describes how the Tufts University student newspaper was told by the Tufts University Committee on Student Life that they could not run materials critical of Islam because such materials violated the university prohibition of "harassment or discrimination against individuals on the basis of race, religion, gender identity/expression, ethnic or national origin, gender, sexual orientation, disability, age, or genetics."

 Tufts appears to equate criticism of a religion with "harassment or discrimination."
 They claim that their policy is based on "community standards."
 But how can it be either when the criticism does not focus on any particularly individuals?
 Are we now giving people a new right - the right not to be exposed to criticism of a religion in which they might believe?
 To what else might this right extend?
 If I say that I do not like Italian food, am I guilty of harassing or discriminating against Italians?

 I understand that nobody likes to have something they like criticized, but aren't we going too far by prohibiting such criticism?
 It seems like we should be able to distinguish between depriving someone of various opportunities or rights on the basis of religion (i.e., discrimination) and criticism.
 If we cannot manage to do this, I fear that free speech will become a causality of political correctness.